superhighfives/static/README.md

 ## Known issues

-- JS only builds when you start the server, cause of the `/src` to `/dist` build / watch step.
-If you can think of a good way around this, feel free to submit a pull request.
+~~JS only builds when you start the server, cause of the `/src` to `/dist` build / watch step.
+If you can think of a good way around this, feel free to submit a pull request.~~

+Fixed.